Expressivity and Complexity of MongoDB (Extended Version): Introduction

 Finally, we carry out an investigation of the computational complexity of \mupgl and its fragments.
 In particular, we establish that what we consider the minimal fragment, which allows only for match, is \LOGSPACE-complete (in combined complexity).
 Projection and grouping allow one to create exponentially large objects, but by representing intermediate results compactly as DAGs, one can still evaluate \mpgl queries in \PTIME.
 The use of unwind alone causes loss of tractability in combined complexity, specifically it leads to \NP-completeness, but remains \LOGSPACE-complete in query complexity.
 Adding also project or lookup leads again to intractability even in query complexity, although \mupl stays \NP-complete in combined complexity.
 In the presence of unwind, grouping provides another source of complexity, since it allows one to create doubly-exponentially large objects; indeed we show \PSPACE-hardness of \mug.
 Finally, we establish that the full language and also the \mupg fragment are complete for exponential time with a polynomial number of alternations (in combined complexity).
 As mentioned, our polynomial translations between \mquery and NRA, allow us to carry over the complexity results also to NRA (and its fragments).
-In particular, we establish a tight \TAexppoly result for the combined complexity of Boolean query evaluation in NRA, whose exact complexity was open.
+In particular, we establish a tight \TAexppoly result for the combined complexity of Boolean query evaluation in NRA, for which the lower bound was known, but the best upper bound was \EXPSPACE \cite{Koch06}.

-The rest of the paper is structured as follows.
-In Section~\ref{sec:preliminaries} we introduce NRA.
-In Section~\ref{sec:documents} we provide our formalization of \mongodb documents, and in Section~\ref{sec:queries} of the \mongodb query language.
-In Section~\ref{sec:expressiveness} we study the expressiveness of such language by providing translations to and from NRA, and in Section~\ref{sec:complexity} we study its computational complexity.
-We conclude the paper in Section~\ref{sec:conclusions}.
-Selected proofs are given in the Appendix.